label-sleuth/label-sleuth.org/README.md

 # label-sleuth.org

-The official web-site of Label Sleuth
+The official website of Label Sleuth.